singhriya23/FinalProject/README.md

 5. Export the Report
 Optional: Download the results as a .txt file or Google Colab notebook (coming soon).

+## Run the Application

+1) Please run the main.py file using the command uvicorn main:app --reload
+2) Next, open a new terminal window in the working directory and run the frontend.py file using the command streamlit run frontend.py

 ## Langgraph Flow